datagrok-ai/public/help/develop/exercises.md

    When everything is done correctly, the `detectors.js` file will get loaded by the platform automatically, and the `detectNucleotides` function will be executed against every column in a newly added table.

-4. Test your implementation by opening the following CSV or TXT file (or go `Data | Text`, and paste it there).
+4. Test your implementation by opening the following CSV or TXT file (or go to `📁 (Data) | Text` and paste it there).
 Make sure you click on DONE (this will trigger semantic types detection):
    ```
    sequence, id
    GATTACA, 1997